gohugoio/hugoThemesSiteBuilder/README.md

 **Question:** My theme is flagged as 'old' when it's been updated recently.

 **Answer:** We use Hugo Modules to manage the themes -- which is backed by Go Modules.
-If you have one or more tagged releases (e.g. `v1.0.0`), we will choose the last version within the current major version.
+If you have one or more tagged releases (e.g. `v1.0.0`), adhering to [Semantic Versioning](https://semver.org/), we will choose the last version within the current major version.
 To get rid of that warning you need to tag a new release and wait for us to rebuild the theme site.
 Note that for unversioned themes, the latest commit gets picked.

 **Question:** Can I submit a theme with a repository hosted on git.sr.ht (or any other platform for that matter), given that themes.txt contains links to github.com and gitlab.com?